Kielan/dune_sculpt/README.md

 All these wants slowed and stalled development.

 A lot of Blender conventions have been modified to be shorthand so that it's easier to code and read from your phone: 'but' change to 'btn' ect.
-I hope that eventually I can stracture a git tree of pull requests so that official Blender3d will adopt some of the more terse conventions and if you are part of the core Blender3d team please do so yourself and take all that work into your project before I get a chance to.
+I hope that eventually I can structure a git tree of pull requests so that official Blender3d will adopt some of the more terse conventions and if you are part of the core Blender3d team please do so yourself and take all that work into your project before I get the opportunity to do so.

 ## Table of Contents